0x416c616e/java15_javafx15_jar_template/README.md

 This template makes it easy to make a JavaFX program that you can launch by just double clicking on something.

 These instructions are intended for Windows.
-Maybe I will add macOS and Linux support in the future, but not now. macOS/Linux can do this mostly the same, but with different relative paths, and using a shell script instead of a batch file.
+Maybe I will add macOS and Linux support in the future, but not now. macOS/Linux can do this mostly the same, but with different relative paths, and using a shell script instead of a .bat + a .vbs.

 ## Instructions